Get the Best Car Insurance in Singapore

 While conventional wisdom might lead us to believe that paying higher premiums for your car insurance as your car ages is an inevitability, our study showed that this is not always the case.
 Certain insurers may offer their lowest premiums for the newest cars and others may actually offer their lowest premiums to cars entering their teens.
 This means that you should make sure to have an idea of how your premiums are likely to increase or decrease with your current insurer as your car gets older.

 This is especially important to keep an eye on because as your car approaches (or even passes) 10 years of age, you may consider switching to some form of third party car insurance plan with the goal of saving money.
 We found that switching to a third party insurance plan such as a TPFT policy may not save you as much money as you might think as your car approaches that 10-year mark.
-For instance, our study of Toyota Corolla Altis 1.6 premiums showed that for cars at least two years old, Aviva's comprehensive insurance policy is consistently cheaper than all but one TPFT policy offered by other insurers and several insurers' TPO policies.
+For instance, our study of Toyota Corolla Altis 1.6 premiums showed that for cars at least two years old, Singlife with Aviva's comprehensive insurance policy is consistently cheaper than all but one TPFT policy offered by other insurers and several insurers' TPO policies.

 On the other hand, some insurers that charged relatively high premiums for comprehensive plans and/or newer vehicles may actually begin to offer quite competitive rates for third party plans and/or older vehicles.
 One example of this is AXA, which offers among the most competitive premiums for TPO plans for cars already over the age of 10.
 FWD could also be a good option for individuals hoping to maximise savings on their car insurance, as their TPFT and TPO policies cost hundreds of dollars less than the competition.